Kaabachi/project-ada/README.md

 # Research questions

 - Are food chains in different areas more prone to food inspections failure than the same food chains in other areas ?
 - Can we assess how real Chicago Tribune's critics are ?
-- Is it possible to predict the results of food inspections by analyzing the yelp reviews of said establishments ?
-- Do chicago restaurants that fail city inspections have lower ratings?
+- Do chicago restaurants that fail city inspections have lower ratings and negative reviews ?
-- Does food inspection have a direct impact on Yelp reviews ? i.e are reviews more positive just after an inspection?
 - Can foodborne illness be detected in Yelp reviews ?
+- Does food inspection have a direct impact on Yelp reviews ? i.e are reviews more positive just after an inspection ?

 # Dataset